Low level definability above large cardinals: Descriptive Properties of

+etc, producing an infinite descending sequence, a contradiction.
+So we must have $X_{n+1}<^*X_n$ for all $n$, again giving us an infinite descending sequence

+Part \ref{item:I_2_PSP}: With the tools developed above and methods similar to those used in the proof of Theorem~\ref{tm:above_inf_many_meas} part~\ref{item:every_Sigma_1_has_perfect_subset}, it is easy to build a function $f:{^{<\om}}2\to{^{<\lambda}}2$ of the right form.
+Given $x:\om\to 2$, we will get $X_x=\bigcup_{n<\om}f(x\rest n)=i^{\Tt_{Eg_x}}(X)$ for a certain appropriate function $g_x$, where $X$ is a set as before.
+The function $g_x$ is produced continuously in $x$, and if $x,y:\om\to\om$ with $x\neq y$, then the distinction between $X_x$ and $X_y$ is produced by a distinction between $g_x$ and $g_y$, much like how we produced the distinction between $X_n$ and $X_{n+1}$ in the previous proof.
+We leave the details to the reader. \end{proof}

-\section{Descriptive properties of $L[U]$}
+\section{Descriptive Properties of $L[U]$}

 Throughout this section, we assume ZFC, $\mu$ is a measurable cardinal and $V=L[U]$ where $U$ is a normal measure on $\mu$.
-We make some observations on descriptive set theory at uncountable cardinals $\kappa$ in this context, using the basic theory of $L[U]$ (see \cite{kunen}, \cite{jech}), by which, $\mu$ is the unique measurable and $U$ the unique normal measure on $\mu$.
+We make some observations on descriptive set theory at uncountable cardinals $\kappa$ in this context, using the basic theory of $L[U]$ (see \cite{kunen}, \cite{jech}), by which $\mu$ is the unique measurable and $U$ the unique normal measure on $\mu$.
 Note that since GCH holds in $L[U]$, a cardinal $\kappa$ is $\mu$-steady iff $\kappa>\mu^+$, $\cof(\kappa)\neq\mu$ and $\kappa$ is not of the form $\nu^+$ where $\nu$ is a cardinal with $\cof(\nu)=\mu$.
-Say a filter $D$ is \emph{$\kappa$-good} iff $D$ is a filter over some $\gamma<\kappa$ and $D\in L[D]\sats$``$D$ is a normal measure on $\gamma$''.
+Say a filter $D$ is \emph{$\kappa$-good} iff $D$ is a filter over some $\gamma<\kappa$ and $D\in L[D]\sats$ ``$D$ is a normal measure on $\gamma$''.
 We officially work with $L[U]$ in the modern, fine structural hierarchy, using notation as described in \S\ref{subsec:notation}.
-(So the extender sequence $\es^{L[U]}$ of $L[U]$ contains not only $U$, but also many partial measures, on many cardinals $\leq\mu$.)
+So the extender sequence $\es^{L[U]}$ of $L[U]$ contains not only a total extender $E_U$ with derived normal measure $U$, but also many partial extenders determining partial measures, on many ordinals $\leq\mu$, and further, letting $\gamma=\lh(E_U)$, then $\es^U$ also has (extenders determining) partial measures on cofinally many ordinals $<\gamma$ (for example, the extender corresponding to $(\es^U\rest\mu)^\#$, which has critical point $>\mu$).